isomerpages/ncss-ssi/_about-us/02-our-milestones.md

 description: SSI is the human capital development arm of the National Council of Social Service (NCSS).
 Find out more about our milestones here.

 ---
+**2020**

+-	Launch of SSI’s SGUnited Skills Programmes (SGUS) which are aimed at helping 170 Singaporeans/PRs impacted by the COVID-19 pandemic to find suitable employment in the social service sector.
+The three SGUS programmes under SSI are: o	Social Service Accelerator programme targeted at re-skilling individuals who are assuming corporate functions and fund raising roles in SSAs. o	Volunteer Management programme targeted at re-skilling individuals to be Volunteer Managers and Coordinators. o	Social Service Assistant programme targeted at re-skilling individuals to be Social Service Assistants and Programme Assistants.

+A total of 113 of applicants were received for all three programmes, while 53 were confirmed as into the first cohort of all three programmes.

+- To respond to capability development needs in the midst of the COVID-19 pandemic, SSI collaborated with Meta Consulting to pilot a microlearning initiative.
+This one-year pilot is called the NEXLeaders Programme and it aims to develop the leadership and management capabilities of social service professionals.
+Each learner under this programme is provided with a 12 month access to over 60 bite sized courses that they can access anytime-anywhere from their mobile devices.
+This pilot tested the readiness of SSAs and funding agencies for subscription based learning.
+At the end of FY20, SSI achieved 560 subscribers about 120 organizations.
+From a survey conducted, out of 280 respondents, 97% of them rated the pilot positively and 96% mentioned that they will strongly recommend this programme to their colleagues.

 **2019**